Here's a question I'm getting very often: "Can I wear contact lenses in a sauna?" or "can you wear contact lenses in a sauna?"

 By drying out, soft lenses will contain less water content.
 Less water content, in turn, lowers the ability of oxygen to penetrate the lens.
 And increased oxygenation of the eyes is one of the main reasons why people opt for soft lenses in the first place!
 Also, the soft lens might dry out permanently.

-Also, that heating effect of infrared is not frequently talked about regarding eye health, and yet, could theoretically overheat parts of your eye and damage it if you're wearing a lens.
+Also, the heating effect of infrared is not frequently talked about regarding eye health, and yet, could theoretically overheat parts of your eye and damage it if you're wearing a lens.

 Also, more specifically, the heating from dry saunas and Finnish saunas could also alter both the temperature and oxygen exchange with regard to soft lenses.